HartsyAI/SwarmUI-UniversalTabExtension/README.md

 ## Introduction
 ---------------

-The UniversalTab Extension for SwarmUI allows you to add a new tab that is an iFrame.
-This tab can display any webpage you want, providing a flexible way to integrate external content into your SwarmUI interface.
+The UniversalTab Extension for SwarmUI allows you to add new tabs that are iFrames.
+These tabs can display any webpage you want, providing a flexible way to integrate external content into your SwarmUI interface.

 * Usage Example:
 - Add your local LLM interface.